-BARA doctor Elizabeth Marlow details her patient's symptoms and treatment in this Case of the Month.
+Elizabeth Marlow, MD details her patient's symptoms and treatment for CSR.

 Central Serous Retinopathy